 Certification is extended by the Board for Certification of Genealogists to applicants who successfully demonstrate their ability to meet research and ethical standards.
-Credentials are available tification categories: a core research category and an optional for two certification categories: a core research category and an optional teaching category.
-Certification in the research category attests to the competence of an individual's research, analysis, kinship determination, and reporting skills.
-All Board associates are certified in this category.
-The teaching credential is an option pursued by associates who lecture and wish validation of those specialized skills.
+Certification attests to the competence of an individual's research, analysis, kinship determination, and reporting skills.

-Certified Genealogist, the board's research credential, is a registered trademark.
-The category short form (initials)-CG-is also a registered trademark.
-Certified Genealogical Lecturer, the board's teaching credential, and its short form CGL are service marks.
-Individuals who have earned one or both credentials include genealogists who engage in genealogy for a living as well as family historians who value certification for personal reasons.
+Certified Genealogist is a registered trademark.
+The short form (initials)-CG-is also a registered trademark.
+Individuals who have earned the credential include genealogists who engage in genealogy for a living as well as family historians who value certification for personal reasons.